 AI or Artificial intelligence is all about the creation of intelligent software or hardware, which is able to replicate “human” behaviors such as learning and problem-solving.

 We know that the biggest asset for any company going digital is its data.
 Keeping in mind the amount of data collected by the machines, it becomes vital to use algorithms to perform quick actions – something that cannot be done as efficiently, quickly, and accurately by us humans.

 ‘Data quantity’ and ‘computing power’ have thus become the two significant reasons to deploy Artificial Intelligence-led technologies in your manufacturing company.
 And, it’s what will make your manufacturing more productive and less wasteful.

 The Internet of Things or IoT is the network of different physical objects embedded with software.
 It’s a network of interconnected sensors and electronic devices that gather and exchange data.

-Aren’t we all familiar with such products at our homes in the form of Digital voice-based assistants like Alexa, or a smart TV, lightbulbs, and thermostats?
+Aren’t we all familiar with such products in our homes in the form of Digital voice-based assistants like Alexa, or a smart TV, lightbulbs, and thermostats?

-Similarly, the IIoT or the Industrial Internet of Things has the machines on the manufacturing floor, networked via the Internet.
+Similarly, the IIoT, or the Industrial Internet of Things has machines on the manufacturing floor, networked via the Internet.
 The system collects data to drive AI and perform predictive analytics.

 IIoT is transforming the manufacturing industry big time.
 It is helping change the way products are made and delivered.

-As compared to 2015, when IoT spending world-wide in discreet manufacturing amounted to 10 billion U.S. dollars, in 2020, it has grown four times to 40 billion U.S. dollars.
+As compared to 2015, when IoT spending worldwide in discreet manufacturing amounted to 10 billion U.S. dollars, in 2022, it has grown four times to 40 billion U.S. dollars.

 Everyone has been talking about 5G in the last few years.
 But, this year is crucial because 5G has finally entered the world of manufacturing.